edraj/dmart/readme.md

   - Changes on entries are recorded for audit and tracking.
   - Structured content: Each structured json content (payload) is associated with a pre-defined json schema stored under the schema section in the space.
   - Arbitrary attachments: An entity could have attachments (binary or otherwise)
-- Entries are stord and orgazined arbitrary hierarchical folder structure (aka categories) on the file-system.
+- Entries are stord and organized arbitrary hierarchical folder structure (aka categories) on the file-system.
 Facilitating folder-based routes.

-DMART is a "Data-first" platform to management your valuable data/information; allowing you to transform your perciption of data from liability into assets.
+DMART is a "Data-first" platform to management your valuable data/information; allowing you to transform your perception of data from liability into assets.

 <img src="./docs/tree.png" width="500">